hiepnguyendc/ACO-SDVO_and_ACO-DDVO/README.md

-# Formulation 1 considers two decision variable, consisting of crop type and the depth of irrigation water.
+# Formulation 2 for ACO-DDVO considers two decision variable, consisting of crop type and the depth of irrigation water.